Get News & Updates Directly To Your Inbox

 Children in the U.S. get vaccines that protect them from more than a dozen diseases, including:

 Most of these diseases are now at their lowest levels in history, thanks to years of immunization.
-About 300 children die each year in the U.S. from diseases that can be prevented by vaccines.
-Immunizations are a vital part of preventive care for children and help prevent resurgence of disease.
+But children still die each year in the U.S. from diseases that can be prevented by vaccines.
+They are a vital part of children’s preventive care and help stop disease outbreaks.

-The diseases that childhood vaccines are meant to prevent are most likely to happen when children are young and the chance of complications is greatest.
+The diseases that childhood vaccines are meant to prevent are most likely to happen when children are young.
+That’s also when the chance of complications is greatest.
 That makes early vaccination — sometimes starting shortly after birth — essential.
 If you put off vaccines until a child is older, it might be too late.
-Vaccines are tested to make sure that they are safe and effective for children to get at the recommended ages.

-Yes, vaccines are very safe.
-Each licensed vaccine for children goes through years of safety testing by the Food and Drug Administration to make sure they are safe.
-They work by exposing your body to a very small amount of weak or dead versions of germs or viruses.
-Your immune system then builds up resources to fight those bugs in the future.
+Yes, vaccines are safe.
+Vaccines go through years of safety testing by the Food and Drug Administration to make sure they are safe.
+Many of them work by exposing the body to a very small amount of weak or dead versions of germs or viruses.
+The immune system then builds up resources to fight those bugs in the future.
 Vaccines have slowed or stopped the spread of polio, measles, mumps and other serious diseases.

 The most common side effects are often very mild, such as pain or swelling at the shot site.

-The CDC recommends specific vaccinations for children and teens at certain ages:
+The CDC recommends that children and teens get their shots at certain ages:

-Infant to 2 years: Starting vaccines from birth can help protect your child against hepatitis A, hepatitis B, rotavirus, diphtheria, tetanus, pertussis, Haemophilus influenzae type b (protects against Hib, a severe bacterial infection), pneumococcal disease, polio, influenza, measles, mumps, rubella and varicella (chickenpox).
+Infant to 2 years: Starting vaccines from birth can help protect your child against hepatitis A and B, rotavirus, diphtheria, tetanus, pertussis, Hib, pneumococcal disease, polio, flu, measles, mumps, rubella and chickenpox.

-3 to 6 years: Continue with vaccinations that protect against polio, diphtheria, tetanus, pertussis, measles, mumps, rubella and varicella.
+3 to 6 years: Continue with vaccines that protect against polio, diphtheria, tetanus, pertussis, measles, mumps, rubella and chickenpox.
 Also continue with yearly flu shots.

-7 to 13 years: Preteen vaccinations can help protect against HPV, meningitis, tetanus, diphtheria and pertussis.
+7 to 13 years: Preteen vaccines can help protect against HPV, meningitis, tetanus, diphtheria and pertussis.
 Also continue with yearly flu shots.

-14 to 18 years: Getting recommended vaccines and a yearly flu shot through age 18 can help your child stay healthy.
+14 to 18 years: Getting recommended vaccines, including a meningitis shot, and a yearly flu shot through age 18 can help your teen stay healthy.

-Ask your child’s pediatrician about vaccinations.
+Ask your child’s doctor about vaccines, including the COVID-19 vaccine.
 It’s best to get the facts you need from a medical professional you can trust.
 Don’t make health choices based on stories you’ve seen on TV or the internet or heard from other parents.

 We offer Wellness Guidelines each year that include specific recommendations for preventive care, immunizations and screenings for adults and children.
 Check out the Wellness Guidelines to find out what preventive care you and your family need to stay healthy.